What is Root Cause Analysis?

 The root causes of the event are the underlying process and system problems that allowed the contributing factors to culminate in a harmful event.
 As this example illustrates, there can be more than one root cause.
 Once you have identified root causes and contributing factors, you will then need to address each root cause and contributing factor as appropriate.

-Why use 5 Why or a Fishbone Diagram?
+Why use 5-Why or a Fishbone Diagram?

 Both are brainstorming tools and have the goal of determining a cause.
 They are both useful with a group or team and where there is minimal quantitative information.
 5-Whys can be used more easily on the shop floor or in a less structured setting as it requires no equipment.
 A fishbone diagram can be thought of as a more structured way of doing a 5-Whys and typically uses a whiteboard.
-The “5- Whys” technique is often used in conjunction with the fishbone diagram – keep asking why until you get to the root cause.
+The “5-Whys” technique is often used in conjunction with the fishbone diagram – keep asking why until you get to the root cause.

 The fishbone diagram is particularly useful in a group setting.
 As people seem to jump straight to solutions, filling out the diagram structures the discussion around the underlying factors.
 The visual representation of a fishbone is itself a valuable aid and the categories keep the discussion organized.